The Council and democracy The electoral register

 We keep two registers:

 • the electoral register (full version) - a securely held list of names and addresses.
 The register is used for limited purposes specified in law, such as elections, detecting crime (eg: fraud) and checking credit applications.
 The register is held in Central Library.
-Opening times for public viewings are listed online.
+Check the opening times to visit.

 • the open register (previously known as the edited register) - a list of names and addresses that can be sold to anyone on request.